LIAAD/Time-Matters/README.md

                                   “2019-05-30”).
 Note that this date will only be taken into account when News or Colloquial texts are specified.
+  -dg, --date_granularity TEXT    Value of granularity should be surrounded by
+                                  quotes “”.
+Options: Year, Month, day (e.g., “Year”).
   -i, --input_file TEXT           text path should be surrounded by quotes
                                   (e.g., “text.txt”)
   --help                          Show this message and exit.